DartmouthWater Damage Pros

 My Clayton Park basement took on water last spring.
 Do I need to worry about mold?

-If it wasn't properly dried with dehumidifiers and air movers within 48–72 hours, yes.
-Mold can grow inside drywall and under flooring without being visible.
-We can check and treat it.
+Yes, if it wasn't properly dried with dehumidifiers and air movers within 48 to 72 hours.
+Mold can grow inside Clayton Park drywall and under flooring without being visible.
+Bedford Basin clay keeps pressure on foundations here every spring.
+We can check and handle mold remediation before it spreads.

 Do you handle townhouse water damage in Clayton Park?

 Yes.
-Townhouses need extra care because shared walls mean water can migrate to adjacent units.
+We handle townhouse water damage restoration in Clayton Park with extra care because shared walls let water migrate to adjacent units.
 We contain and document everything for strata and insurance.
+Kearney Lake area townhouses are a regular call for us from Dartmouth.

 Water damage or mold in Clayton Park?
 Let's talk.

 Call and tell us what's going on, or send a message and we'll get right back to you.
-We cover Dartmouth and the whole Halifax area.
+Dartmouth's local restoration company covering the whole Halifax area.